Prepare to fall for fall in the Canadian Rockies Photography Workshop – Autumn Edition September 2024!

 Included in the Canadian Rockies Photography Workshop:

-- Seven nights accommodations (shared rooms)
+- Six nights accommodations

-- Transportation from Calgary International Airport
+- All transportation with pick up from the Calgary International Airport

 - Photography tuition

-- Post Processing lessons
+- Post processing lessons

 Canadian Rockies Photography Workshop – Autumn Edition